Chasnah7/aseprite-build-script/README.md

 ## Details

-Although Aseprite's build guide recommends using Visual Studio 2019 this version of VS is no longer easily downloadable through Microsoft, this script instead uses VS 2022 by default as Aseprite still builds on the newer version.
+~~Although Aseprite's build guide recommends using Visual Studio 2019~~ ~~this version of VS is no longer easily downloadable through Microsoft,~~
+~~this script instead uses VS 2022 by default as Aseprite still builds on~~ ~~the newer version.~~

+Aseprite has recently been updated and now recommends Visual Studio 2022.

 After adjusting paths to fit your build environment simply execute the script and it will run completely hands off, creating your specified working directory and all subdirectories.

 Aseprite source code and a pre-built copy of Skia are curled into the temp directory and extracted into their respective subdirectories.

-The script will then begin the build process based on instructions from [INSTALL.md](https://github.com/aseprite/aseprite/blob/845ff177880822f33939cfbe58ca5bebaf4efbea/INSTALL.md).
+The script will then begin the build process based on instructions from [INSTALL.md](https://github.com/aseprite/aseprite/blob/main/INSTALL.md).

 Upon completion the script will output a DIR command displaying the newly compiled aseprite.exe located in the
 %ASEPRITE%\build\bin directory. navigating to this directory you will find your newly created copies of the Aseprite executable and its data folder.